PandasThumb/pandasthumb.github.io/_posts/2024/2024-12-19-dembskiewert1.md

 Over the years since 1998, there seem to have been several definitions of the scale and the probability:

-1. A quantity which is fitness or a component of fitness, with the probability being simply the fraction of all genotypes in the initial population having that high, or higher, a value.
-Or,
+1. A quantity which is fitness or a component of fitness, with the probability being simply the fraction of all genotypes in the initial population having that high, or higher, a value, or,
 2. The same scale, but with the probability being instead the chance that natural evolutionary processes would produce that good a value, or higher, or
 3. A more mysterious scale involving whether the genotype (or phenotype) could be produced by a small set of instructions.